sunfounder/picar-x/docs/source/ezblock_color_detection.rst

 Color Detection
 ===========================

 PiCar-X is a Robot with Camera.
-Ezblock also provides some object detection functions.
+Ezblock also provides some object detection functions.
 Here we try color detection.
 Prior to this, you must ensure that the Pi Camera
 FFC cable is properly and securely connected.

+* `How to Use the Video Function? <https://docs.sunfounder.com/projects/ezblock3/en/latest/use_video.html>`_

 **TIPS**